anandubajith/nitc-hostel-dues/README.md

             onesignal_api_key=<API_KEY>
     2. Replace the values with OneSignal -> Settings -> Key & IDs

-3. Run `npm run update` to update the Download files and update dues in Firebase Database
+3. Run `npm run update` to download the files and update dues in Firebase Database
 4. Run `npm run notify` to send push notification using OneSignal